WebentwicklerAt/typo3-emogrifier/Resources/Private/PHP/emogrifier/README.md

   method to remove media types that Emogrifier keeps.
 * `$emogrifier->addExcludedSelector(string $selector)` - Keeps elements from
   being affected by emogrification.
+* `$emogrifier->enableCssToHtmlMapping()` - Some email clients don't support CSS
+  well, even if inline and prefer HTML attributes.
+This function allows you to put properties such as height, width, background color and font color in your CSS while the transformed content will have all the available HTML tags set.

 ## Requirements

-* PHP from 5.4 to 7.0 (with the mbstring extension)
+* PHP from 5.4 to 7.0
 * or HHVM